FLXA-Indonesia/FLXA-Token-Service-IOTA/README.md

 Follow the prompts to complete the deployment process.

 ## API Endpoints
-The service exposes the following RESTful API endpoints:
+The service exposes the RESTful API endpoints accessible at `/src/routes`
-- `POST /api/token/create`: Issue a new FLXA token.
-- `POST /api/token/transfer`: Transfer tokens between accounts.
-- `GET /api/token/balance`: Retrieve token balance for an account.

 Note: Authentication and authorization mechanisms should be implemented to secure these endpoints.